adamsbola/simple_shell/README.md

 'all good'
 'hello'
 || - OR logical operator
-command1 || command2: command2 is executed if, and only if, command1 returns a non-zero exit status.
+command1 || command2: is executed if, and only if, returns a non-zero exit status.command2command1

 Example:

 $ echo "error! || echo 'but still runs'" | ./hsh ./hsh: 1: error!: not found
 'but still runs'
-The operators && and || have equal precedence, followed by ;.
+The operators and have equal precedence, followed by .&&||;

 hsh Builtin Commands
 cd
 Usage: cd [DIRECTORY]
-Changes the current directory of the process to DIRECTORY.
-If no argument is given, the command is interpreted as cd $HOME.
-If the argument - is given, the command is interpreted as cd $OLDPWD and the pathname of the new working directory is printed to standad output.
+Changes the current directory of the process to .DIRECTORY If no argument is given, the command is interpreted as .cd $HOME If the argument is given, the command is interpreted as and the pathname of the new working directory is printed to standad output.-cd $OLDPWD
-If the argument, -- is given, the command is interpreted as cd $OLDPWD but the pathname of the new working directory is not printed.
+If the argument, is given, the command is interpreted as but the pathname of the new working directory is not printed.--cd $OLDPWD
-The environment variables PWD and OLDPWD are updated after a change of directory.
+The environment variables and are updated after a change of directory.PWDOLDPWD
 Example:

 $ ./hsh